 An integrated visual arts program is an important part of a GreenMount education.
 The program includes drawing, painting, and sculpture using both traditional media and found or created objects.
 The curriculum includes an introduction to the various art genres and periods and teaches common art vocabulary.
 Younger students are introduced to technical skills and concepts that make up the fundamentals of drawing, painting, and working with clay.
 Opportunities are provided for improving tool handling and developing fine motor skills.
 Students gain experience in the presentation of their own art and practice verbal expression of artistic ideas.
 Sketchbooks are used for artistic practice and personal exploration.

-Older students work on 2 and 3-dimensional projects, including portraiture and building a architectural models.
-By the end of 8th grade, students will have developed a personal portfolio and are –able to formally present their own art.
+Older students work on two- and three-dimensional projects, including portraiture and building architectural models.
+By the end of 8th grade, students will have developed a personal portfolio and are able to formally present their own art.

 Students have additional performing arts opportunities through our ECHOES programs.